 To establish your needs, wants and desires it is important to know what you want… and equally what you don’t want!
 If there is something that you think we should provide, or you would like something put by please ring us on 01548 550 996

 Seasonal vegetables and fruit from local growers.
-We have strawberries, apples, courgettes and beans too, pumpkins in the autumn, sometimes damsons, crab apples.
+We have strawberries and raspberries from South Brent, apples, courgettes and beans too, pumpkins in the autumn, sometimes damsons, crab apples.
 Our range varies with the seasons, and is still expanding …….

 Challon’s Combe’s cows produce wonderful Organic Milk, Very Thick Double Cream and Yogurt.
 The milk is now available in returnable glass bottles.

-Cuckoo Farm’s hens supply our Eggs – Medium, Large and Extra Large.
+Cuckoo Farm supplies our Eggs – Medium, Large and Extra Large.

-For those who prefer vegetarian or vegan fare, we are now stocking Clive’s Pies- handmade pies and tarts all made locally in Buckfastleigh.
+Included in our selection of vegetarian or vegan foods, we are now stocking Clive’s Pies- handmade pies and tarts all made locally in Buckfastleigh.
 There are some mouthwatering flavours such as Homity Pie, Creamy Mushroom, Chestnut and Bean Cassoulet, Greek Lentil and Olive, Mexican Chilli, Tomato and Olive Provencale plus other flavours.
 The pies and tarts are delivered on Tuesdays and will be chilled as well as frozen.
 Come down and try them!

 We also have Quorn mince and sausages in the freezer.

-Kerryn of Bunns ‘n Crumbs makes us yummy Brownies, Millionaire’s Shortbread and Lemon Drizzle Cake and also beautiful special occasion cakes.
+Kerryn of Bunns ‘n Crumbs makes us yummy Brownies, and also beautiful special occasion cakes.